Toward automatic generation of control structures for process flow diagrams with large language models: Results and discussion

 Figure~\ref{fig:IllustrativeExample} illustrates the five model predictions.
 The PFD, colored black in Figure~\ref{fig:IllustrativeExample}, contains two feed pre-heater, a mixing point of two material streams, and a distillation column.
 The model predicts a temperature-dependent control of the utility stream for both feed pre-heater.
 Mixing of the two raw material streams is, according to the model, most likely done with a flow ratio control.
 Furthermore, the model provides correct predictions of four different distillation column control schemes, which are included in the seven column control structures used to generate the data.
 The first prediction~(Figure~\ref{fig:Prediction_1}) corresponds to the ground truth for the corresponding PFD fed to the model as input.

-Apart from the correct predictions, Figure~\ref{fig:IllustrativeExample} illustrates limitations and errors of the P\&ID prediction model.
+Apart from the correct predictions, Figure~\ref{fig:IllustrativeExample} illustrates limitations and errors of the control structure prediction model.
 In Figure~\ref{fig:Prediction_4}, the model inserts a flow transmitter and fails to predict a corresponding signal connection.
 In addition, the mixing of the material flows upstream of the distillation column could be problematic from a control perspective, as flow control is proposed here before and after mixing.
-This problem arises from model training with generated data, which is synthesized by adding small control patterns to a final P\&ID.
-The addition of the utilized control patterns may not result in a meaningful, correct control architecture, and furthermore, no long-range dependencies are considered in the data generation procedure.
+This problem arises from model training with generated data, which is synthesized by adding small control patterns to a final PFD with control structure.
+The addition of the utilized control patterns may not result in a meaningful, correct control architecture, and furthermore, no long-range dependencies but only decentralized control structures are considered in the data generation procedure.
+In addition, correct predictions of the control structure of a distillation column setup depend not only on the topological structure, but also depend on additional information such as present components, material flows, or operating conditions.
+This means that control structure predictions considering only the topological structure of the process may appear correct, but are wrong when considering in detail light- and heavy-boiling components, azeotropic mixtures, or quality measures.

 Since PFDs do not necessarily contain valves, we trained a model with 10,000 training samples, removing not only the entire control structure but also each valve in the input data.
 Given the PFD (colored black in Figure~\ref{fig:PID_Generation_wo_valves}) and excluding any valve in the model input, the third prediction of the model, as illustrated in Figure~\ref{fig:PID_Generation_wo_valves}, represents the ground truth.
 This shows that our model has also the potential to learn the positioning of valves in combination with the prediction of the control structure.